Manifesto (Inspectah Deck album)

 Manifesto is the fourth solo studio album by American rapper Inspectah Deck.
 It was released on March 23, 2010, via Urban Icons Records.
 Recording sessions took place at View Studio.
-Production was handled by Agallah, Alchemist, Cee The Architech, D-Tox, Flip, J. Glaze, Khino, K. Slack, Lee Bannon, Mac Soundsmith, Mike Cash, MoSS, Phenom, Shorty 140, and Inspectah Deck himself, who also served as executive producer.
+Production was handled by Agallah, Alchemist, Cee The Architech, D-Tox, Flip, J. Glaze, Khino, K. Slack, Lee Bannon, Mike Cash, MoSS, Phenom, Shorty 140, Y-Not Soundsmith, and Inspectah Deck himself, who also served as executive producer.
 It features guest appearances from AC, Billy Danze, Cappadonna, Carlton Fisk, Cormega, Fes Taylor, Kurupt, Meshel, Ms Whitney, Planet Asia, Pleasant, Raekwon and Termanology.

 Initially, the album was slated to be titled Resident Patient II, as a sequel to Inspectah Deck's 2006 album The Resident Patient.
 However, a mixtape entitled Resident Patient II leaked in 2008 that was not the actual product.
 Deck eventually changed the name of the project and is still planning to release his final album under the name The Rebellion.
 Manifesto is composed of songs originally cut from Resident Patient II.